smith/jq_to_js/source/_posts/2012-01-05-showing-and-hiding-an-element.markdown

 published: false
 ---

-A couple of [effects](http://api.jquery.com/category/effects/) that are commonly used in jQuery are the <code>show()</code> and <code>hide()</code> methods.
-These effects do precisely that - they show and hide elements on the web page.
+A couple of commonly used [effects](http://api.jquery.com/category/effects/) in jQuery are the <code>show()</code> and <code>hide()</code> methods.
+These effects do precisely as named - they show and hide elements on the web page.
 Let's look at a couple of jQuery examples:

     $('#foo').show(); // Show the element #foo